-Our training Programme is aligned with the Vitae Researcher Development Framework and aims to support both your professional and personal development throughout the four years of your PhD.
+Our training Programme is aligned with the Vitae Researcher Development Framework (see fig. 3, below) and aims to support both your professional and personal development throughout the four years of your PhD.
 As an EASTBIO PhD student, you will be part of a wider network of postgraduate bioscience research students and we hope that the interactions that you will establish with your fellow EASTBIO students will extend beyond your PhD.